 The Buckeye Link team helps students and families take care of the business of being a Buckeye.
 Counselors provide integrated service related to admissions, accounts and billing, financial aid, and academic records, while providing excellent customer service.

-Buckeye Link is a highly scheduled and continuously changing environment.
+Buckeye Link is a highly scheduled, fast-paced and continuously changing environment.
 The majority of contacts to Buckeye Link are via phone, so the Buckeye Link Counselor spends most of the day answering questions from students and families over the phone.
 As an office, we pride ourselves in being a collaborative environment where teamwork and sharing ideas are viewed as vital to the success of the unit.

 This is a full-time, hourly, administrative professional position which may require additional hours or occasional evening and weekend hours during peak times.

 1)Providing excellent service to students and families.
 2)Communicating professionally with a diverse audience mainly via phone and email as well as some in-person interactions.
 3)Demonstrating university values in all interactions. https://president.osu.edu/2020-vision/ 4)Holistically counseling students with a focus on first contact resolution and advocating for the students in a large, complex university setting while also upholding all university policies.
 5)Utilizing OSU's Student Information Systems to answer inquiries and troubleshoot accounts.